 Leading and Building Teams

 No one’s perfect and when the average imperfect individual finds him or herself in a leadership position, there are suddenly many more opportunities to mess up.
-My own experience has proven this to be true.
 As the scope of responsibility grows, the likelihood of making mistakes increases.
-To avoid many common mistakes, make these five actions the core of your approach to your leadership responsibilities.
+Here are some common mistakes leaders make that have nothing to do… Read More »Mistakes Leaders Make